s3xysteak/unplugin-iconify-generator/README.md

 ### Icons collection configuration

 - `prefix`: A string which is the prefix of icons collection.
 For example in `i-my-icon`, `my` is the prefix and `icon` is the name of icon.
-- `icons`: A string about [glob](https://github.com/mrmlnc/fast-glob) path, used to indicate which icons will be collected into the collection.
-By the way it is meaningless to use file types except `.svg`.
+- `icons`: A string about path or path string array, indicated to a folder, all the .svg icons in the folder will be collected to the icons collection.
 - `output`: A string about path, indicated where the iconify format json will be generated.
 In default is the `node_modules/.unplugin-iconify-generator` folder at the root.

 ### Plugin configuration